noah-nuebling/github-actions-test/acknowledgements_template.md

 {generous}

-### Donations
+### Other

-Thanks also to everyone who bought me a milkshake!
-Ya'll are the bomb
+Thanks also to everyone else who bought me a milkshake and to all {sales_count} people who bought Mac Mouse Fix!
+Ya'll are the bomb.
+Thanks to you I can spend lots of time on sth I love doing.

 ## Other software 👾